ClojureBridge/curriculum/outline/functions.md

 ;=> "i like peanut butter and jelly"
 ```

-In the example above, `reduce` calls `join-with-space` with "i" and "like", returning "i like".
+In the example above, `reduce` calls `join-with-space` with the parameters `"i"` and `"like"`, returning `"i like"`.
 Then, in order, it makes the following function calls:

 * `(join-with-space "i like" "peanut")`
 * `(join-with-space "i like peanut" "butter")`